-I may have stumbled upon the explination was to why people would bring guns to a public meeting.
+I think I may have stumbled upon an historical explination as to why people would bring guns to a public meeting about health care.
 This story really starts with the sudden death of the Governor of the Colony of Virginia, Samuel Mathews, Jr, in January of 1660.
 He had been born in America, and there were high hopes he would be a brave new leader of a brave new world.
 Instead, on March 13, 1660 the Burgesses, members of the Virginia colonial assembly, decided to take a step back to the future by appointing “the honorable Sir William Berkeley” as their Governor, again.

 His supporters were the FFV, the First Families of Virginia, including the bloodlines of Lee, Spencer, Washington, Randolph, Fitzhugh, Harrison, Custis, and others.
 And in 1674, there landed in the midst of this fraternity Will’s nephew, the impatient and ambitious 24 year old, Nathaniel Bacon.

 But why had this young man traveled to America?
-Well, Nathaniel had recently married.
-And his new in-laws had quickly realized he was a pretentious, pompous fraud.
+Well, Nathaniel had recently married and his new in-laws had quickly realized he was a pretentious pompous fraud.
 They promptly disinherited their daughter.
 And that was why Nathaniel had come to America.
 He needed cash.
-But Nathaniel had picked a bad time to make a new start.
+Unfortunatly, Nathaniel had picked a bad time to make a new start.

 Beginning in 1670 Virginia had suffered from a string of hailstorms, floods, and droughts.
 Years of bad harvests were followed by the ‘bitter winter’ of 1672-73 when half the colonies’ livestock starved to death.
 By the spring 1676 wheat and corn or so scarce that Will had to ban their exportation even to neighboring colonies.